6 Tips for Perfecting Your Resume for Graduate School Application

 6. Make sure it’s clean and error-free

-Submitting a resume that contains typos, sloppy formatting or other such errors is a big red flag to admissions committees.
+One of the biggest mistakes you can make on your resume for grad school is submitting something that contains typos, sloppy formatting or other such errors.
+This can imply to admissions committees that you are lazy or don’t pay attention to detail.
 Luckily there are many ways you can avoid this scenario.

 You should also consider asking someone you trust to proofread it for typos that you may have missed.
-When it comes to important documents, having several pairs of eyes on it is a prudent idea.
+When it comes to an important document like this, having several pairs of eyes on it is a prudent idea.

-Pro tip: If you don’t have someone available to proofread your resume, copy and paste text from the document into Grammarly.com for a comprehensive and free review of spelling and grammar.
+Pro tip: If you don’t have someone available to proofread your resume, copy and paste text from your document into a program like what is available on Grammarly.com for a comprehensive and free review of spelling and grammar.

 Make a great first impression